Six Frameworks, One Diagnosis: Why DHCW Cannot Self-Correct

 At DHCW, the public record suggests all three needs are systematically undermined.

-Autonomy denied: A former senior employee — the Chief DevOps Officer, recruited at Band 9 (£101,000-£117,000) to lead DevOps transformation — was building a team and recruiting subordinates when they were allegedly dismissed.
+Autonomy denied: A former senior technical leader — recruited at one of the highest NHS pay bands to lead a strategic transformation function — was allegedly dismissed while actively building a team and recruiting subordinates.
 The role was subsequently replaced at a significantly lower grade.
 When senior technical leaders are removed and their roles downgraded, the message to remaining staff is unambiguous: your professional judgement does not matter here.

 The cumulative effect is an organisation that has systematically dismantled the conditions under which its own staff can do good work.
 This is not a recruitment problem or a skills shortage.
 It is a leadership problem.